tbjgolden/synapse-design-language/README.md

 * **reduce the back and forth** between design and development
 * generally make design and development much **more efficient and fun**

-In particular this aims to address some **incorrect assumptions** designers have about developing, and developers have about designing, and provide a simple resolution.
+#### Incorrect assumptions designers and developers have about each others jobs...

 1) Pixels values **aren't always helpful** for developers.
 2) Few, if any, software products aimed at improving the design development process